mapping-elections/site/_maps/meae.congressional.congress10.tn.county.md

 Tennessee elected three Democratic-Republicans to the Tenth Congress.

-Mapping this election is incomplete because of the lack of local returns in many areas.
+The map for this election is incomplete due to the lack of returns at the county level.

 Tennessee used the district system for electing members to Congress.